 Design coding strategies that allow the distinction of semantically incompatible types.

 Use or develop ‘units’ libraries to handle conversions between differing unit-based systems.

+Be aware of the conversion from simple to complex.

 6.7 String Termination [CJM]

+6.7.1 Applicability to language

 This vulnerability is not applicable to Python native programming, as Python does not use null terminated strings.
 Python strings are immutable objects whose length can be queried with built-in functions therefore Python raises an exception for any access past the end or beginning of a string.